Eligibility Questions

 Selection Process Questions

 Individuals selected as finalists will be invited to participate in a final round, which includes an interview with three selection panel members and a 60-minute timed essay writing exercise.
-Finalists will also be required to take and pass the Physical Readiness Test (PRT).
+Finalists will also take the baseline Physical Readiness Test (PRT).
+While the PRT results are not used in the selection process, this is valuable information for you to understand how you would perform on the PRT.

 There are 33 possible locations across the United States and Puerto Rico.
 The Clarke DS Fellowship team will help finalists determine the location closest for them and assist in scheduling the PRT.
 Travel costs associated with the PRT will be reimbursed.
 If you’re selected as a finalist while abroad, the Clarke DS Fellowship team will work with the local Embassy or Consulate to see if they are able to administer the PRT.
 Please allow the staff to take the lead on setting this up for you and then passing along the details; do not attempt to contact the Embassy or Consulate on your own.